marissawyl/Python_Project_Exercises/Exercise_3/README.md

 - On weekdays, there is a sharp rise in pickups during morning hours (7–9 AM) that aligns with commuting times, followed by another peak in the late afternoon and evening (5–8 PM).
 This reflects typical work-related travel behavior.
 - Weekends show a different pattern: demand continues to rise steadily throughout the day, reaching the highest levels late at night, especially on Friday and Saturday.
 This suggests that social and leisure activities drive late-night demand compared to weekday commuting peaks.

 ## 3. Does the relationship between time of day and month reveal shifting travel behaviors in New York City’s Uber demand?
-What signals can these patterns offer for operational or business decisions?

 To uncover this, I mapped Uber pickup data from April to September 2014 into a heatmap that combines two critical dimensions: hours of the day and months of the year.
 This heatmap highlights not just daily rush hour peaks, but also how those peaks shift over time.
 By layering the hourly and monthly dimensions, the visualization makes it easier to spot behavioral changes in ride demand and the potential operational challenges or opportunities they create.